 What kinds of jobs can plus size models book?

 Whether you call it plus size, full figured, extended size, or large size modeling, the market for curvy models is incredibly diverse.
-Plus size models can be found on runways, in catalogs, in magazine editorials, in commercial advertisements, and in print campaigns for some of the world’s biggest brands and designers.
+Plus size models can be found on runways, in catalogs, in magazine editorials, in art modeling, in commercial advertisements, and in print campaigns for some of the world’s biggest brands and designers.
 There’s even a need for plus size fit and showroom models!